Menu

 With the permission of the presenters, Carterette Series Webinars are recorded and posted in our archives within two weeks of the live presentations.
-Continuing education (CE) credit is not provided for viewing the recording of a webinar.
+Continuing education (CE) credit is not provided for viewing the recording of a webinar, only for attending the live webinar.

 2024